agilepro/software-craftsmanship/docs/Design/Usability/part01-flavor.md

 1. Start a project with the design and requirements for the usability
 2. Keep the usability in consideration at every step of planning, implementing, and testing
 3. Train you programmers to understand what good usability is
-4. Don’t talk yourself into thinking that after we get it working, we can work out the usability
+4. Don't talk yourself into thinking that after we get it working, we can work out the usability
-5. Don’t think that anyone else can be responsible for the usability
+5. Don't think that anyone else can be responsible for the usability
 6. If a programmer claims that they can not learn the rules of usability, find a different programmer.

 No cook would be foolish enough to think that they can cook a meal without any consideration of the flavor they are producing.